 My name is Kate Hennessy.
-I am a freelance arts writer, editor and music critic.
-I contribute to the Guardian Australia, The Wire (UK), ABC Arts, The Saturday Paper, The Quietus (UK), The Australian Book Review, The Lifted Brow, Noisey/Vice, Limelight, Mess+Noise and others.
+I am a Walkley-award winning arts journalist, editor, music critic and travel writer.
+I contribute to the Guardian Australia, T Australia: New York Times Style Magazine, The Sydney Morning Herald, The Wire (UK), ABC Arts, The Saturday Paper, The Quietus (UK), The Australian Book Review, The Lifted Brow, Noisey/Vice, The Australian, The Australian Financial Review and more.

 I speak at festivals, on radio, television and on panels.

-I developed a full-day course called ‘How To Be A Music Journalist’, currently presented for Guardian Australia.
-I am an Australian Music Prize judge and a board member at the National Live Music Awards.
+I developed a full-day course called ‘How To Be A Music Journalist’, now offered in a freelance capacity.
+I am an Australian Music Prize judge and a member of the Australian Society of Travel Writers.

 So, why The Smallest Room?